cloudoutloud/eks-asg-ami-rotator/README.md

 Instance → Node mapping is done via the node's `spec.providerID` (`aws:///<az>/<instance-id>`).

+## Notes & safety

+- **One instance at a time**, and each step waits for the ASG to be healthy before proceeding — a failed drain or unhealthy replacement halts the roll.
+- Cleanup (restore `MaxSize`, resume `AZRebalance`) runs even if the process is cancelled mid-roll.
+- Because it drains via the Kube API directly, it does **not** require aws-node-termination-handler or ASG lifecycle hooks.

 ## Configuration

 Flags (each has an env fallback, shown in parentheses):